-In actuality, INFJs and INFPs in relationship have no single functions (Ni, Fe, Ti, Se vs. Fi, Ne, Si, Te) in common.
-However, the what in the stack (N vs. S, F vs. T) without consideration of the directionality (extraverted of introverted), means that INFP and INFJ values tend to align harmoniously.
+In actuality, the INFJ and INFP have no personality functions (Ni, Fe, etc.) in common.
+However, their sharing of three preferences (i.e., I, N, F) often leads to an alignment of values between these two types.
 Speaking from personal experience, some of my nearest and dearest friends have been INFP types.
 As fellow introverted intuitives, INFP’s and INFJ’s rejection of superficialities and first appearances gives them a feeling of camaraderie and intimacy.
 They are both adept at recognizing hidden meanings and symbolic references.
 Both of them value compassion, reflection, and intellectual and artistic pursuits.

 What is perhaps unique about INFPs and INFJs in relationship is they can feel like Siamese twins, or reflective yet conjoined images of one another.
 (This phenomenon would also be common between INFJ and ENFP or INFP and ENFJ).
 When the INFP extraverts intuition (Ne), the INFJ finds resonance with his or her dominant, however buried, Ni, and so feels understood.
 Similarly, the INFJ’s Extraverting Feeling (Fe) draws the trust of the INFP whose Introverted Feeling (Fi) senses the deep compassion and warmth of the INFJ that the INFP feels inside but may have difficultly expressing.
 In other words, the INFJ and INFP each extravert parts of themselves that the other strongly identifies with.
 The result is absolutely a feeling of being understood and in harmony.
 The danger of this phenomenon, however, can be that each partner, sensing the ability of the other to actualize (or extravert) the parts of himself the he would like to show the world in an attempt to become individuated, can bring about jealousy and, in the worst case, distrust.